stringtree/hath/README.md

 ```

-Although this approach can seem a bit clumsy compared with magical functions, it  has several subtle benefits:
+Although this approach can seem a bit clumsy compared with _magical functions_, it  has several subtle benefits:
 * You are free to have some tests which do use the setup function, and some which don't
 * You can have several different setup functions in the same test file and use them as needed
 * You can insert your own code before and after the setup function
-* setup is just an ordinary function, no special names or annotations needed
+* setup is just an ordinary function, no special names or annotations, no accidental clashes

 Running code before or after a whole suite of tests is even simpler.
 Just add your setup code at the start
 and/or end of the array of test functions which form the test suite.